 At the same time, Flutter doesn’t need any additional interlayers.
 It takes load from a device and streamlines the application performance.
 Also, Flutter has a powerful C++ visual engine that makes the rendering of mobile apps seamless and detailed.

-- PWAs (Powerful Web Applications) that have the capabilities of a desktop app.
+- PWAs (Progressive Web Applications) that have the capabilities of a desktop app.

 - SPAs (single page apps) that load once and transmit the info from the internet services to the app and vice versa.

 On the other hand, Flutter’s Dart programming language is rarely used for web applications development.
 So, Flutter web application development capability is more of a nice-to-have feature.
 Still, Flutter web applications can be quite performant and fast.

 Winner: React Native

 React Native desktop applications perform slightly better than Flutter.
 For example, an RN app can generate random DNA sequences only in two seconds and consume 71 kb of operational memory.
 In contrast, it would take 6 seconds and 159 kb to execute the same operation.

 Widgets and Dart UI capabilities win the game for Flutter in the rendering competition.
 They are based on material design and give developers more freedom of expression in UI development.
 Further, the Flutter applications will look the same on the newest and older devices.
 Flutter mobile apps look more like hybrid applications made in Ionic or Xmarin than native.

 Eventually, both platforms are capable of pixel-perfect and seamless UI rendering.
 Flutters’ lack of native look is compensated with the vast styling features.
 At the same time, React Native’s native look and performance are slightly overshadowed by the lack of style variety.

 With React Native and Flutter, developers can reduce testing time by half.
 It is possible because QA specialists can run the same test on two mobile platforms.
 Although, the applications for both platforms should be identical.
 In other words, the more similarities between the applications, the less testing they require.